A Call to Action:

 What Publishers Must Address Now

-Current AI guidelines fail to keep pace with rapidly evolving technologies, resulting in key transparency and classification gaps.
-Publishers must act to provide researchers with clear guidelines to uphold trust in scientific publications.
+Current AI guidelines fail to keep pace with rapidly evolving technologies.
+It's time for universities, researchers, and publishers to come together to close these gaps to uphold trust in scientific publications.

 Disclosure Gap

-• Many publishers require authors to disclose AI use but do not mandate verification that AI-generated or AI-edited content has undergone thorough human review.
+• While many publishers ask authors to disclose AI usage, they often don't require verification that AI-generated or AI-edited content has undergone thorough human review.

-• This lack of transparency leaves publishers uncertain whether manuscripts have been properly evaluated.
+• This lack of transparency leaves room for uncertainty about whether manuscripts have been properly evaluated.

 • Without clear disclosure of human verification, the integrity of research remains at risk.